MHaringa/insurancerating/docs/reference/check_residuals.md

 - n_simulations:

   Number of simulations used to generate residuals.
 Must be a positive whole number.
-Default is 30.
+The default of 30 is intended for a quick check.
+For a more stable final assessment, 250 to 1,000 simulations will often be more suitable.
+More simulations increase the calculation time.

 ## Value